Rookout/docs/docs/rules-namespaces-object.md

     Return p; // << Rule is set here.
 }
 ```
-Let’s assume we set a Rule at the last line of getPerson(), in which we return the value of p.
+Let’s assume we set a Rule at the last line of newPerson(), in which we return the value of p.
 A very common use case is to dump the entire stack frame, as described in case A) below.
 In some cases we are interested in dumping a specific variable, as described in case B).